-If the number of relative strengths (bullet points above) is taken as a guide, the 1DC is the clear winner of the contest (8 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1DC is the clear winner of the contest (12 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.